goodmorningcoffee/BlueprintParser_OS/README.md

   - BP tools can be operated by agents
   - Agents can query blueprints and provide more accurate answers with citations
 - Blueprint parsing engine
-  - Backend tooling that makes construction documents machine-readable
+  - Backend tooling that makes PDF CDs machine readable
-  - YOLO object-detection models detect shapes and spatial zones.
+  - YOLO object detection models detect shapes and spatial zones.
-  - OCR all text
+  - Rasterize PDF and OCR all text
   - CSI tagging: tag all CSI codes in the drawings
-  - OpenCV tools for extracting basic shapes
+  - OpenCV tools for extracting shapes and visual information
+  - Auto name Sheets / Drawing numbers
+  - Network graph engine: build nodes and edges between sheets in a project and between projects in a portfolio.

 ### Current YOLO Classes
 There are two general categories: "discrete and spatial" classes.